binarycamper/ft_transcendence/README.md

   ◦ A user who is an administrator of a channel can kick, ban or mute (for a limited time) other users, but not the channel owners.

 #### 5. Game

+- Spectatormode: add active game links to a activeGames page, with user references. that anyone can spectate that

 ##### issues: